Safety Analysis

 Warnings

-- Always dress modestly, especially when visiting local indigenous villages, to show respect for local customs.
+- Dress modestly, especially when visiting local villages or religious sites, to show respect for local customs.

-- Ask for permission before taking photographs of local people, particularly in tribal communities.
+- Always ask for permission before photographing people, particularly indigenous communities.

 Local Laws